Nestled on the Sacramento River, the small town of Red Bluff, California, offers an array of things to do on vacation or if you reside there.

 What is the best thing to do with kids in Red Bluff?

-You’ll find many fun sites to see and things to do in Red Bluff, California with kids, including the Sacramento River Bend Area, Lariat Bowl, and the Pumpkinland Chocolate Company.
-Kids might also enjoy the outdoor activities available at Lassen Volcanic National Park, Klamath National Forest and Marble Mountain Wilderness, and Trinity National Forest.
+You’ll find many fun sites and things to do in Red Bluff with kids, including the Sacramento River Bend Area, Lariat Bowl, and the Pumpkinland Chocolate Company.
+Kids might also enjoy the outdoor activities at Lassen Volcanic National Park, Klamath National Forest Marble Mountain Wilderness, and Trinity National Forest.